Custom Website Development vs WordPress in South Africa

 For many SMEs, that is a perfectly sensible decision.

 The mistake is not choosing WordPress.
-The mistake is choosing WordPress when the business actually needs something much more tailored.
+Problems start when the business actually needs a more specific setup.

 When custom development is usually the smarter choice